Handling Pagination and Infinite Scroll in Python Web Scraping

 Common Mistakes

-- Hardcoding maximum page limits instead of dynamically detecting end-of-content signals, which leads to incomplete datasets or wasted requests on empty pages.
+- Hardcoding maximum page limits instead of dynamically detecting end-of-content signals, leading to incomplete datasets or wasted requests on empty pages.

 - Failing to implement explicit waits for dynamically injected DOM elements during infinite scroll, causing the scraper to parse partially rendered HTML.